aistabci/abci-docs/en/docs/abci-singularity-endpoint.md

 [username@es1 ~]$
 ```

-#### Registering a Public Key in the Keystore
+#### Registering a Public Key in Keystore

-If you did not specify upload to the Keystore when you created the key pair, you can upload it later.
+If you did not specify the option to upload a public key to Keystore, you can upload it later.

 !!! warning
-    Public keys registered in the Keystore cannot be deleted.
+    Public keys registered in Keystore cannot be deleted.

 ```
 [username@es1 ~]$ singularity key list